 I officially joined the Monitoring & Evaluation team shortly after and have since moved through various roles to today where I am the Impact & Evaluation Manager.
 I received a Masters in Measurement & Evaluation from American University, where I refined my technical skills as an evaluator.
 I am known for simplifying complex concepts and data and making them easy to understand by all stakeholders.
 I like to think this is from having entered evaluation as an "accidental evaluator," but I know this is also from the dedication I have continuously shown to learning as much as possible about the ever-evolving field of evaluation.
 Before I found my love for evaluation, my passion was always in health.
 I was excited to join CareFirst as a Program Evaluation Specialist in 2020 and had the opportunity to grow as a Data Scientist supporting clinical program evaluation.
 At CareFirst, I found a passion for Care Management, so I was excited to find a role at Wellframe as a Data Analyst.

 I am passionate about engaging with others in the evaluation community at large.
-I am the current Communications Chair for the Graduate Students and New Evaluators Topical Interest Group of the American Evaluation Association after serving as the Communications Chair.
+I am the current Chair for the Graduate Students and New Evaluators Topical Interest Group of the American Evaluation Association after serving as the Communications Chair.
 I joined the AEA Communications Task Force in 2022 as well.
-I believe evaluation must be approached in a culturally responsive and equitable way and am presenting a paper on culturally responsive and equitable evaluation in international development at CREA 2020.
+I believe evaluation must be approached in a culturally responsive and equitable way and presented a paper on culturally responsive and equitable evaluation in international development at CREA 2020.

 Design and Lead Evaluations Across Various Contexts

-My evaluation work includes selecting, designing, and leading needs assessments, formative evaluations, process evaluations, summative evaluations, impact evaluations, and more.
-These evaluations include a combined 10+ countries across North America, Western Africa, and Europe with fieldwork and electronic data collection, in-person and virtual.
-While each evaluation is different, I strive for a mixed-methods and participatory approach when feasible.
+My evaluation work included selecting, designing, and leading needs assessments, formative evaluations, process evaluations, summative evaluations, impact evaluations, and more.
+These evaluations included a combined 10+ countries across North America, Western Africa, and Europe with fieldwork and electronic data collection, in-person and virtual.
+While each evaluation was different, I strove for a mixed-methods and participatory approach when feasible.